CzechJiri/Tableau-Authorize.Net/README.md

 - I use JSON calls, while still in beta I feel we should not go back to XML ever again for cases like this ;-)

-- You can run it locally or try it on my GitHub page https://CzechJiri.github.io/Tableau-Authorize.net/AuthorizeNet.html - simply open Tableau, select "Web Data Connector" as a datasource and paste the link above (obviously you need Authorize.Net sandbox access)

 - CSS comes from Saran Chamling and his really nice samples http://www.sanwebe.com/2014/08/css-html-forms-designs

-thank you Brian McManus for not killing me for my constant bitching about API standards
+thank you @brianmc for not killing me for my constant bitching about API standards

+#How to run it

+- get your Sandbox access to Authorize.Net DA!
+- simply clone the repo
+- start the web server e.g. ```ython -m SimpleHTTPServer 8888``` in the same directory
+- open Tableau, select "Web Data Connector" as a datasource and paste this lin khttp://localhost:8888/AuthorizeNet.html

 #cURL calls